 Booked routine appointments (same day and in advance subject to availability).

-We release routine appointments in stages up to two weeks in advance.
+We release routine appointments in stages up to four weeks in advance.
 Please book on of these appointments if there is a certain time in the future which you hope to make appointments or if there is a specific doctor that you wish to see.
 For ongoing problems we urge you to arrange follow up with the same doctor as this will improve continuity and quality of care.
 Please be aware that not all the doctors work every day.